crickets-and-comb/bfb_delivery/docs/getting_started.rst

 Your workflow
 -------------

 Once you're set up, and you have a master list of chunked routes you want to split up and optimize in Circuit, you can begin using this tool.
-See :doc:`workflow </workflow>` for how you can use the tools in this package to streamline your delivery route manifest creation process.
+See :doc:`workflow` for how you can use the tools in this package to streamline your delivery route manifest creation process.